-In general, we request that non-ambulatory passengers be accompanied by someone who is able to assist them throughout the duration of the tour.
+In general, we request that non-ambulatory guests be accompanied by someone who is able to assist them throughout the duration of the tour.
 We will request additional information to help us determine how best to meet your needs.
 Many areas require advance planning to be ready to accommodate wheelchairs and we cannot guarantee your needs will be met in the absence of this information.

 We have a department designated to assist you in the coordination of these details so that we can provide you with a quality experience.
 If you have special requests or questions regarding accessibility, please have your travel agent contact the Princess Access Office at 661-284-4521.
 You are required to provide your own wheelchair for travel on land tours.

 There are important differences between the cruise and land portions of your cruisetour.
 Please read the following section to better understand those differences.